25 September 2025

 But seriously, anything we ask?

-There are a number of “name it and claim it” Christians who take these and similar verses, and teach, “It’s how prayer works!
+There are a number of “name it and claim it” Christians who take these and similar verses, and teach, “This is how prayer works!
 Name everything you want, claim ’em in the name of Jesus, believe you will have them, and God’ll give ’em to you.
 If you don’t get ’em, it’s only because you didn’t have enough faith.
 You gotta believe.
 Believe harder.”

-And no fooling, some Christians do believe in magic.
-They claim when God made humans in his image, he gave us the power to create like he does, and speak things into existence same as he does.
-The Christian Science church really took this idea and ran with it: They claim reality is a construct of the mind, and all you gotta do is believe really hard, and you can alter reality.
+Any of that true?
+Nope.
+It’s based on the law of attraction, a popular pagan belief which various Christians have attempted to claim is actually Christian, and it’s not; it’s magic.
+These folks claim when God made us humans in his image, he granted us the very same power he has—to create like he does, and speak things into existence same as him.
+The Christian Science church really took this idea and ran with it: They claim reality is a construct of the mind, so all we gotta do is believe really hard, and we can alter reality.
 Abracadabra!

 In real life, experience has demonstrated we don’t always get what we request.
 Sometimes God tells us no. We’ll ask things for selfish reasons, fleshly reasons, fearful reasons, dark reasons.
 Not godly ones.
 Jm 4.3

-We got lots of examples in the bible.
+We got lots of examples of this in the bible.
 The apostles James and John wanted to call down fire on a city full of innocent Samaritans.
-Lk 9.54 Paul wanted an ailment taken away—understandably, but God felt it was better he suffer from it.
+Lk 9.54 Paul wanted an ailment taken away—understandably, but God felt it’d keep him grounded if he suffered from it.
 1Co 12.7-9 Even Jesus asked to not be crucified.
 Mk 14.36 That’s right, Jesus asked for something, in his own name, and of all the people in the cosmos to get a “yes” answer, you’d think it’d be him!
-But he acknowledged that in his mission to earth, the Father’s will took priority over his own.
+But he acknowledges that in his mission to earth, the Father’s will takes priority over his own.
 Mk 14.36 And in our missions in his kingdom, God’s will must take priority over ours.

-Hence getting what we ask is only guaranteed to those of us who truly follow Jesus.
-Jn 15.7 It’s only guaranteed to those who trust God with the results—not those who wanna second-guess him, or nitpick whatever we get, as James warned his readers when it comes to asking for wisdom.
+Hence getting anything we ask is only guaranteed to those of us who truly follow Jesus.
+Jn 15.7 It’s only guaranteed to those who trust God with the results—not those who wanna second-guess him, nor nitpick whatever we get, as James warned his readers when it comes to asking for wisdom.
 Jm 1.6-7 God’s looking for the right attitude in his petitioners: Obedience and repentance, not pride, stubbornness, rebellion, and greed.
 Not that he can’t be gracious and patient with people who are trying to overcome those bad attitudes, Ro 9.18 but remember, we don’t tend to get favors from people when we’re doing what we know annoys them.

 Motive’s important.
 Attitude’s important.
 Humility’s important.
 Don’t pray without ’em.